-This patriotic poke cake is the perfect or !
+This patriotic poke cake is the perfect Memorial Day dessert or 4th of July dessert!
 Unlike the typical Jello poke cake, this all-American poke cake recipe is made with coconut milk, which makes for a rich and moist cake.
 This cake is also made with the colors of the American flag, a white cake punctuated by red and blue bursts.
 And of course you can top the cake with raspberries, blueberries, or a mixture on top of buttercream frosting.
 Super festive.

 The most important thing to do to make this poke cake a success is to grease the pan well the prevent the cake from sticking when you're ready to unmold it.

-And talk about !
+And talk about a recipe that the kids will love to be involved in!
 Anything with food coloring is always pretty popular with kids, and this one really turns out to be fun to make, fun to present, and fun to eat.
 Let them frost it as well, and pile on the berries.

 Are you looking for some more red, white and blue Patriotic desserts?
 Here are dozens of other ideas to celebrate in style!